melanie-brennan/ML_supervised_models/README.md

 ### Comparison of Classifiers
 All classifiers performed better than the base accuracy of 0.908.

-The shape of the ROC curves reveals that these classifiers tend to classify negatives as false positives rather than positives as false negatives.
-This is useful as it can direct further attention towards more likely pulsar candidates whilst also being less likely to miss pulsar candidates.
+All of the ROC curves are a similar shape.
+The shape reveals that the errors these classifiers tend to make is to classify negatives as false positives rather than positives as false negatives.
+This is useful as it can direct further attention towards more likely pulsar candidates whilst also being less likely to miss real pulsars.

 ### Dataset
 https://archive.ics.uci.edu/ml/datasets/HTRU2

 ### References